LiliaFramework/Lilia/documentation/docs/libraries/lia.darkrp.md

 ## Overview

-The `lia.darkrp` library provides DarkRP compatibility functions for the Lilia framework.
-It includes utilities for position checking, text wrapping, money formatting, and entity creation that maintain compatibility with DarkRP addons.
+The `lia.darkrp` library provides comprehensive DarkRP compatibility functions for the Lilia framework, ensuring seamless integration with existing DarkRP addons and maintaining backward compatibility.
+This library serves as a bridge between the Lilia framework and DarkRP's established ecosystem, offering utilities for position validation, text processing, currency formatting, and entity management.
+The system handles various compatibility concerns including coordinate system conversions, text wrapping algorithms, money display formatting, and entity spawning mechanics that match DarkRP's behavior patterns.
+These functions are essential for developers migrating from DarkRP to Lilia or maintaining compatibility with DarkRP-based addons, providing a stable foundation for cross-framework development and ensuring consistent user experience across different roleplay server environments.

 ---